-When you feel comfortable, begin gradually tapering the pain medication schedule from "around-the-clock" dosing, usually after 2-4 days for adenoidectomy and usually the full 4-5 days for tonsillectomy.
+When you feel comfortable, begin gradually tapering the pain medication schedule from "around-the-clock" dosing, as early as after 3-4 days for adenoidectomy and usually for the full 4-5 days for tonsillectomy.
 In some cases, you may need to continue a pain medication taper for several more days and on an "as needed" basis until your child is fully recovered.
-Response is variable but most children will no longer require any medication for throat pain within 10-14 days.
+Response is variable but most children will no longer require any medication for throat pain within 10-14 days after surgery.